-Revenues for operations are provided primarily from the District School Board of Polk County, Florida pursuant to the funding provisions included in the School's charter.
-In accordance with the funding provisions of the charter and Section 1002.33, Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the School Board.
+Revenues for operations are provided primarily from the District School Board of Duval County, Florida pursuant to the funding provisions included in the School's charter.
+In accordance with the funding provisions of the charter and Section 1002.22, Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the School District.
 The School Board receives a 5% administrative fee from the School, which is withheld from the respective Florida Education Finance Program (FEFP) payments.
-The administrative expense is reflected as a general administration expense/expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balances of governmental funds.
+The administrative expense is reflected as a general administration expense/expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balances - governmental funds.
 The administrative fee is calculated on the FEFP revenue up to 250 students.
-The difference between the actual expense and the expense calculated on total FEFP revenue is restricted for capital outlay expenditures.
-As of June 30, 2022, the School had expended all restricted funds for this purpose.

-Under provisions of Section 1011.62, Florida Statutes, the District reports the number of FTE students and related data to the Florida Department of Education (FDOE) for funding through the FEFP.
-Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE under FEFP and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent student survey period.
+Under provisions of Section 1011.62, Florida Statutes, the District reports the number of students and related data to the Florida Department of Education (FDOE) for funding through the Florida Education Finance Program (FEFP).
+Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE under the FEFP and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent student survey period.
 The FDOE may also adjust subsequent fiscal period allocations based on an audit of the School's compliance in determining and reporting FTE and related data.
 Generally, such adjustments are treated as reductions or additions of revenues in the year when the adjustments are made.

 The basic amount of funding through the FEFP under Section 1011.62 is calculated based on (1) unweighted FTE, multiplied by (2) the cost factor for each program multiplied by (3) the base student allocation established by the Florida legislature.
 Additional funds for exceptional students who do not have a matrix of services are provided through the guaranteed allocation designated in Section 1011.62(1)(e)2., Florida Statutes.
-For the year ended June 30, 2022, the School reported 851 unweighted FTE.
+For the year ended June 30, 2022, the School was in its planning year and as such had no reported FTE.

-The School received additional funding under other federal and state grants.
+The School receives additional funding under other federal and state grants.
 This assistance is generally received based on applications submitted to various granting agencies.
 For federal and state grants in which funding is awarded based on incurring eligible expenditures, revenue is recognized as the amount of eligible expenditures have been incurred.
+During fiscal year 2022, the School had no federal or state grants, as the School was in its planning year.